RubenGarcia7/flashcards/README.md

 1. Flip cards so you can see the correct answers
 1. Final score

+This project has been tested in both iOS and Android devices with the Expo Go app

 # Author
 * **Ruben Garcia Bri** -
 [Github](https://github.com/RubenGarcia7)